Interview with Priest Gustavo Riveiro D'Angelo

 The pilgrim's experience is, therefore, much more than a simple separation between tourism and pilgrimage.
 It is an experience that can be transformed along the way.

-There are many cases of people who started simply as spectators and ended up transformed.
+There are many cases of people who began simply as spectators and ended up transformed.
 I remember a case in Livorno, where I lived for 10 years: a man attended a Corpus Christi procession out of pure curiosity and came out of it converted, open to the faith.
 Today, that person is on the altars.

 What happens in the heart of each one is a mystery between God and that person, a mystery that we neither can nor want to govern.
 It is something we deeply respect.